ucfopen/Obojobo-Docs/README.md

 # Developing the docs

+## To work on just the latest version of the docs (recommended):

+- Run `bundle exec rake dev_latest_version`
+- Go to http://127.0.0.1:4000/Obojobo-Docs/ in your browser

+The files in the highest numbered `release` directory will auto-update in your browser when they are modified.

+> This command is faster to run as Jekyll does not need to update all the files across several versions.

+## To work on a specific version of the docs:

+- Run `bundle exec rake dev_version["VERSION_NUMBER"]`
+- (Example `bundle exec rake dev_version["5.6.7"]`)
+- Go to http://127.0.0.1:4000/Obojobo-Docs/ in your browser

+The files in the `release` directory for the given version will auto-update in your browser when they are modified.

+> This command is faster to run as Jekyll does not need to update all the files across several versions.

+## To work on all versions of the docs:

 - Run `bundle exec rake dev`
 - Go to http://127.0.0.1:4000/Obojobo-Docs/ in your browser

 The files in the `./releases` directory will auto-update in your browser when they are modified.

+> This command can be slow to run depending on the number of release versions in the repository!

+## Switching versions

 Use the version selector drop-down on a documentation page to switch between versions.
-Note that this selector is only aware of the list of versispaons in `./releases` and may result in a 404 if the current file does not exist in the newly selected version.
+Note that this selector is only aware of the list of versions in `./releases` and may result in a 404 if the current file does not exist in the newly selected version.

 ## Creating a new version